-Your baby’s dead – I have separated dead from the first two words:
+Your baby’s dead – This is ambiguous.
+The overall structure can be perceived as this, however, individual sounds are not accurate.
+I have separated dead from the first two words:

-Following is ‘everyone’ did it, which is some form of admission where ‘everyone’ (family?) had some hand in what happened, indirectly and perhaps directly.
-They bargained or came to some agreement among themselves about what to do.
+everyone did it may be a form of admission where ‘everyone’ (family?) had some knowledge or hand in it indirectly or perhaps directly.
+In this sense, then, they bargained or came to some agreement among themselves about what to do.
 Or alternatively, she is placing blame on herself and her husband for what happened even if there is an outside 3rd party involved.

-Killed girl/yeah and your baby’s dead follow.
+Killed girl and your baby’s dead follow.
 If the words killed and dead are there, or at least one of these words, this would indicate knowledge of her death at some level of consciousness, or a feared expectation that she is no longer alive.
-The fact that Patsy is apparently holding a new note asking for a ransom to be paid for JonBenet’s return, would place more weight on having the actual knowledge.
-However, whether this knowledge is known at a conscious level, or at a subconscious level, is a point of argument.

-In determining meaning, a question to ask is ‘who’ is doing the reversed speaking, and who is the entity referring to?
-Is the statement one that is conscious to the speaker, that is, reveals her conscious thoughts, or is the statement from an aspect of the speaker’s subconscious that possesses some semi-autonomy from the conscious thoughts of the speaker?
-The use of 1st, 2nd and 3rd pronouns and referent words can cause considerable consternation when interpreting meaning, and also, as these words are typically short and unstressed one can get the word wrong.
+In determining meaning, a question to ask is ‘who’ is doing the reversed speaking, and who is it referring to?
+Is the statement one that is conscious to the speaker, that is, reveals something that she knows consciously, or is the statement from an aspect of the speaker’s subconscious that possesses some semi-autonomy from the conscious thoughts of the speaker?
+The use of 1st, 2nd and 3rd pronouns and referent words can cause considerable consternation when interpreting meaning, and also, as these words are typically short and unstressed one can get the word choice wrong.
 There are three statements from Patsy that possibly contain 2nd person you/your – likely the final two statements and maybe the first statement.
 When using 2nd person, one is communicating directly to another; in RS this could be the person the speaker is speaking with, an aspect of the speaker’s subconscious speaking to the speaker’s conscious self, or the conscious self of the speaker referring to herself.
-In this example, we can ignore speaking to another, different person.
-One – cover your words – could be one of the two other alternatives; a conscious thought, for example.
+Cover your words could be a conscious thought that is reflected by the subconscious to herself, or it could be a concern that someone else in the room will say something that could be heard by the dispatcher, and so a desire to remind them to be quiet. [kill], if there, would indicate knowledge at some level of consciousness that the daughter is dead.
 The other two could be communication from a quasi – separate aspect of Patsy attempting to communicate directly to her conscious self.
-The first statement – knows you bargain(ed) – has a more even-tempered quality than cover your words and killed yeah/girl, which are highly emotional.
+The first statement – knows you bargain(ed) – has a more even-tempered quality than cover your words and killed girl, which are highly emotional.
 The last statement – your baby’s dead – is not as even-tempered as the first one, but is not over-emotional like the other two mentioned – there is perhaps a different voice quality to it.
-Of course, it does not mean here that any of Patsy’s statements are of different aspects.
-One subconscious self could be telling Patsy that the dispatcher knows you came to an agreement among yourselves (note that the dispatcher seems to reveal that herself), you are all to blame, watch what you say, X killed JonBenet, and she’s dead.
+However, they could also be semi-conscious self-talk.

 Looking at the whole picture, we need to determine whether some statements refer to the apparent kidnappers or to Patsy and family.
-Taking a kidnapper-focused interpretation, we would have either those who bargain(ed) or knows who bargain(ed) referring to the apparent kidnappers, with the second one indicating potential knowledge of the people that may be involved.
-Everyone did it might indicate some self-blame although there was an outsider involved.
-It is unknown why she would need to cover her words as she seems willing to blurt out everything about the note and the apparent kidnapping – unless there is some unconscious reaction to it.
-With killed yeah/girl, we don’t have the subject, and therefore the ‘who’.
+Taking a kidnapper-focused interpretation, we would have knows who bargain(ed) referring to the apparent kidnappers, with the second one indicating potential knowledge of the people that may be involved.
+Everyone did it might indicate some self-blame for the situation.
+Cover words reveals that she knows something that she won’t reveal.
+With killed girl, we don’t have the subject, and therefore the ‘who’.
 In this interpretation, she could not have known the child was dead, so this and the final reversal would not have been consciously known to her.